alex10aug/Raindrops_Game/README.md

 *Good luck and have fun!*

 _BUGS:_
--the star sometimes goes off the screen when it is coming down -clicking the mouse always resets the game (could be annoying if you didn't want to reset)
+1. the star sometimes goes off the screen when it is coming down
+2. clicking the mouse always resets the game (could be annoying if you didn't want to reset)